Orange-OpenSource/casskop/documentation/troubleshooting.md

 ### Example: can't add new rack in new DC

-In this example, I ask to ad a new dc dc2
+In this example, I ask to add dc called dc2

 ```
 k get pods